microsoft/PowerPlatformConnectors/independent-publisher-connectors/Zoom Meetings/readme.md

 * Create an App.
 * Note down the Client Id and Client Secret.
 * Add the Redirect URL in the Zoom Marketplace Website.

+## Obtaining Credentials
+<b>Creating App:</b>
+* Go to Zoom Developer Portal.
+* Sign In with your Account.
+* Then to Develop Tab and Build App.
+* Choose App as OAuth to create.
+* Enter Name and select Account-level app.
+Turn off the toggle.

+<b>Getting Credentials:</b>
+* In My Dashboard Go to Created Apps.
+* Select App Name
+* Here are your Credentials.
+* In "Redirect URL for OAuth" and "Add Allow List" add the Redirect URL of Custom Connector.
+* In "Add Allow List" insert https://us.flow.microsoft.com/en-us/

 ## Known Issues and Limitations
 No issues and limitations are known at this time